-The annual Black Restaurant Week highlights black-owned restaurants and culinary businesses in Houston to expose Houston residents and visitors to African American, African and Caribbean cuisine.
-Black Restaurant Week kicks off April 14th and runs through the 28th, and this year, there are prizes on the line for hungry diners who complete a Bingo card detailing their restaurant visits.
+Now celebrating its fifth year, the annual Black Restaurant Week (#HOUBRW) highlights black-owned restaurants and culinary businesses in Houston to expose Houston residents and visitors to African American, African and Caribbean cuisine.
+Black Restaurant Week kicks off July 10th and runs through the 19th, and this year, there are prizes on the line for hungry diners who complete a Bingo card detailing their restaurant visits.
 Here is a complete list of participating restaurants and schedule of events for Black Restaurant Week.

 We don’t know what’s better at Ogun Art & Wine … the beautifully striking original art on the walls or the exquisite offering of wines from continents across the globe.
 Whatever the reason, be sure to visit this gallery/wine bar located in the Memorial Heights area.
 While you sip on vino from South Africa, be sure to take in the oil and acrylic paintings and rich, cultural atmosphere.
 If you get hungry, there’s an array of meat and cheese plates, signature pizzas, salads and a selection of small plates to share.

 Lucille’s is a great spot to visit after you’ve worked up an appetite taking in fine art in Houston’s Museum District or painting the town red.
 You’ll feel right at home in the cozy atmosphere of the restaurant.
 Traditional Southern dishes such as braised oxtails, shrimp and grits, and smothered duck.
 Sides include collard greens, cornbread, hot rolls, or truffled brussel sprouts.
 If brunch is your cup of tea, Lucille’s has a varied selection for any palate.